swimlane/swimmy/README.md

 The first step is to edit the provided [Slack Application Manifest](swimmy.slack.manifest.yml).
 The only piece you will need to modify is the location where Swimmy is running (including port).

+> You can find more information about Slack Application Manifests [here](https://api.slack.com/reference/manifests#manifest_apis)

 The url must be in the following format:

 `https://{your_ip_or_domain}:3000/slack/events`